ABrambleNinja/abrambleninja.github.io/about.md

 permalink: /about/
 ---

 Hi!
 My name is Ben Baral.
-I'm a sophomore at Harvey Mudd College studying computer science.
+I'm a junior at Harvey Mudd College studying computer science.

 If you're wondering, ABrambleNinja is an anagram of Benjamin Baral.